Bed and breakfast: United Kingdom

-There are numerous B&Bs found in seaside towns, the countryside as well as city centers.
+There are numerous B&Bs found in seaside towns, the countryside as well as city centres.

 B&Bs are graded by VisitBritain and the AA on a star system.
 3-, 4- and 5-star establishments have a higher standard.
 A majority of B&Bs in the UK have en suite facilities.

 United States

 Front yard of a B&B in the Dupont Circle neighborhood of Washington, D.C.

 There are approximately 17,000 B&Bs in the United States.
 Bed and breakfasts are often private family homes and typically have between four and eleven rooms, with six being the average.